As We Continue to Reimagine

 We’ve taken this feedback to heart.
 We are committed to listening and learning from you, our members, nonmembers and partners, about your vision for the Council and how we can best support a strong, resilient and effective philanthropic field.

-This summer and fall, Kathleen conducted in-person and virtual engagement sessions with members and friends across the country.
+In the Summer and Fall of 2019, Kathleen conducted in-person and virtual engagement sessions with members and friends across the country.
 While there aren't any more specific engagements planned at this time, you can always email your thoughts and questions to Kathleen at KathleenListens@cof.org.